Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 # Next
 - keep in mind the pdf parser that might need to be refactored to chunk using same process as the webpage parser one.
 - incorporate the internet tool in the graph - OK
 - graph accepts x3 states but we will only use here `MessagesStates` already present in LangGraph library.
-We could create other states using `NewState(TypeDict)` but we will keep it simple in this project
+We could create other states using `NewState(TypeDict)` but we will keep it simple in this project - MAYBE BUT NOT NOW
 - delete `parquet` files (`df_final` compacted) after they have been processed and saved to db to save space and not have file building up and taking space - OK
 - reset the cache to zero as well so that we have the option to delete everything for some future task that doesn't need the data to persist forever in the DB.
 - fix redis that doesn't save anything as value for key. find in the code where is the issue